The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 This stage covers the physical implementation and manufacturing process of the actual board.

-• Set the constraints for the board and wiring according to the manufacturer's specifications.
+• Set the board and routing constraints according to the manufacturer's specifications.

-• Import the schematic into the PCB and strategically place the components on the board,
+• Import the schematic into the PCB, strategically place it on the board, and

 Connect the components using multiple layers and